rihal-om/rihal-codestacker/BE/README.md

    - Develop an API to create a new case.
      - Newly created cases must be **reviewed by the admin** before they can be seen by assigned officers.
      - Investigators can still see pending cases.
+     - Newly created cases can be linked to a specific report or if no reports then utilized the one who created the case

 8. **Case Listing API:**

    - Develop an API to return the list of all cases in the database.
-   - The response should include:
+   - The response should include :
-     - Case Number, Case Name, Description, Area/City, Created By/At, Case Type, Authorization Level.
+     - Case Number, Case Name, Description, Area/City, Created By/At, Case Type, Authorization Level
    - The description should be **100 characters or less**.
 If it exceeds the limit, truncate it with `...`, ensuring the last word is complete.
 Example:
      - Not accepted: `"the suspect is hea..."`
      - Accepted: `"the suspect is ..."`